Identity Theft Guide

 You can create a DIY credit self-monitor process by doing the following:

 Set up activity alerts with your financial institutions.
 These alerts are worth their weight in gold.
 We have alerts on all of our accounts.
 Our bank immediately alerted us of suspicious activity.
-Because we found out as soon as it happened, we quickly resolved the fraud and have the funds returned to our account.
+Because we found out as soon as it happened, we quickly resolved the fraud and had the funds returned to our account.

 Companies like Credit Karma provide credit monitoring at no charge.